jackyjsy/CVPR21Chal-SLR/readme.md

 <!-- [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0) -->

 ## Citation
-If you find this project useful in your research, please cite our preprint version:
+If you find this project useful in your research, please cite our paper

 ```
+@inproceedings{jiang2021skeleton,
+  title={Skeleton Aware Multi-modal Sign Language Recognition},
+  author={Jiang, Songyao and Sun, Bin and Wang, Lichen and Bai, Yue and Li, Kunpeng and Fu, Yun},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) Workshops},
+  year={2021}
+}

 @article{jiang2021skeleton,
   title={Skeleton Aware Multi-modal Sign Language Recognition},
   author={Jiang, Songyao and Sun, Bin and Wang, Lichen and Bai, Yue and Li, Kunpeng and Fu, Yun},